ktomk/pipelines/doc/PIPELINES-CACHES.md

 improvement as caches are less stale.
-The meaning of remote is directly in the meaning of the dependencies and not with the indirection that the pipeline run in some cloud far away.
-Shift left.
+The meaning of remote is directly in the meaning of the dependencies and not with the indirection that the pipeline is run in some cloud far away.
+Shift left (iterate and get results faster).

 ### The Docker Cache

 Another difference is the _docker cache_.
-It is always "cached" as it is `docker` on your host and falls under its own configuration/policy - more control for you as a user.
-More interoperable with your overall docker needs.
-Makes containers more transparent.
+It is always "cached" as it is `docker` on your host and falls under your own configuration/policy - more control for you as a user.
+More interoperable with your overall docker.
+Makes containers (and Docker) more transparent.

 ### Resource Limits and Remote Usage

 There are no resource limits per cache other than the cache is limited by your own disk-space and other resources you allow docker to use.

+Take this with a grain of salt, there is no specific handling that makes `pipelines` fatal or panic if a there isn't a certain amount of disk- space left. `pipelines` will fails if your disk have run out of any space, but you normally want to know earlier (unless a throw-away system), so if you're running short on disk-space, consider for what to use the (not) remaining space.

+Apropos not having enough space locally:

 `pipelines` itself does not upload the cache files to any remote location on its own.
 However if the